pauljere97/pauljere-pokemon/README.md

 * [Node.js v20](https://nodejs.org/en)

 ## Run in Docker environment
+1. Clone the repository.
-1. Turn on your Docker daemon and ensure that it is running.
+2. Turn on your Docker daemon and ensure that it is running.
-2. Run the following command in the root directory of the project
+3. Run the following command in the root directory of the project

 ```shell
 docker-compose up --build
 ```

-## Run locally (development)
+## Run locally (dev)
 1. Clone the repository.
 2. Install dependencies:
     ```shell